Animation Cels

 Episodes:

-No actual animation cels have ever appeared from the first five episodes.
+Barely any animation cels have ever appeared from the first five episodes.
 But here is a list of other episodes cels have shown up from:

-Starbright Part 1, Starbright Part 3, The World Hunger Shindig, Last Resorts, In Stitches, The Music Awards Part 1, The Music Awards Part 2, Broadway Magic, Island Of Deception, The Princess And The Singer, Scandal, Father's Day, KJEM, Journey Through Time, Alone Again, Hollywood Jem Part 2, Beauty And The Rock Promoter, Midsummer Night's Madness.
+Starbright Part 1, Starbright Part 3, The World Hunger Shindig, Adventure In China, Last Resorts, In Stitches, Island Of Deception, Hot Time In Hawaii, The Princess And The Singer, The Talent Search Part 1, Scandal, The Bands Break Up, Father's Day, Danse Time, KJEM, Alone Again, Rock N' Roll Express, Hollywood Jem Part 2, Beauty And The Rock Promoter, Midsummer Night's Madness.

 [Picture by Jem Animation]